Jimmy-Taravia2001/Project_ParalloxScroll/README.md

 # Project_ParalloxScroll
+First of all thank you to all to stop by and taking out time to contribute on this project.
 This is a parallax scrolling effect project for for HTML and CSS.

+One of the goals to create this project of parallox scrolling is to crearte a beatiful travelling topic website i.e website containing and giving experiencce of travelling.

-Do your contribution and work on making this parallox website having a great UI/UX structure.
+Add your contribution and work on making this parallox website having a great UI/UX structure.
 Make sure you try different colors, fonts, animation, and take full advantage of contribution and do your best.

 ISSUE:
 1) MAke UI/UX of the page better.